QDucasse/lectern/articles/2010_Reynolds_Lightweight Modeling of Java Virtual Machine/notes.md

 Almost all Java exploits use weaknesses in the **Bytecode Verifier**.
 The verifier uses a constraints-based approach to perform its analysis.
-The objective is to (1) provide an extensible framework for modeling security constraints and (2) provide a concrete model for meaningful, high value security constraints.
+The objective is to (1) provide an extensible framework for modeling security constraints and (2) provide a concrete model for meaningful, h

+##### tags: java, formal, unread